alexbrazier/go-url/README.md

 # Go URL

-A simple URL shortener written in Go with a React frontend and MongoDB database
+A simple URL shortener written in Go with a React frontend and Postgres database

 # Features